Daztek/NWNX-WSL/README.md

 ### Editing server settings

-If you want to set settings like "Sticky Player Names", "Show DM Joined Messages" you can do the following:
+If you want to edit settings like "Sticky Player Names", "Show DM Joined Messages" etc you can do the following:

 - `nano ~/.local/share/Neverwinter\ Nights/settings.tml`